Routes

 PORTH – MINEHEAD

-via Pontypridd, Pontypool, Caerwent, Chepstow, Weston-super-Mare & Bridgwater.
+via Pontypridd, Pontypool, Caerwent, Chepstow, Weston-Super-Mare & Bridgwater.

 Saturdays only: 1 June to 28 September 1968

-ROCHDALE – BARRY ISLAND (joint route with Yelloway of Rochdale)
+ROCHDALE – BARRY ISLAND

 via Manchester, Monmouth, Newport & Cardiff.